frodenas/bosh/bosh_registry/README.md

 the IP addresses belonging to a instances:

 * `plugin` (required)
-  Cloud Provider (currently supported: aws and openstack)
+  Cloud Provider (currently supported: aws, openstack and rackspace)

 #### AWS options